APercy/fishing_boat/README.md

 Forward increases the propeller power, Backward reduces.
 To go reverse, hold aux (E key) and backward together.
 There is a power mode.
 When the lever reaches the up limit, hold E and forward to increase the acceleration.
 But note that the boiler will lose pressure.
-The blimp inventory can be accessed by Aux (E) + rightclick.
+The Phishing Boat inventory can be accessed by Aux (E) + rightclick.

 Shared owners:
 This vehicle was made to be shared with a team.
 So the owner can set more users to operate it.
-Inside the blimp, just use the command /blimp_share <name>
+Inside the Phishing Boat, just use the command /blimp_share <name>
 To remove someone from the sharing, /blimp_remove <name>
 To list the owners, /blimp_list
 Is possible to lock the blimp access, so only the owners can enter: /blimp_lock true